Guangxiao Temple (Guangzhou): Daxiongbao Hall

 The Daxiongbao Hall was originally built in 401 in the Eastern Jin dynasty (317-420) by senior monk Dharmayasas from Western Regions and was later built and renovated in many succeeding dynasties, with the final rebuilding taking place in 1654 during the reign of the Shunzhi Emperor of the Qing dynasty.
 It is 35.36 m wide, 24.8 m deep and 13.6 m high and preserves the largest, grandest and most magnificent hall in Lingnan Region.
 Flat and far-reaching, the eaves of the hall can adapt to the high temperature and heavy rains in the south China and the beams and pillars can avoid erosion by wind and rain.
 Instead of brick walls, the hall is surrounded by wooden windows which are engraved with flower patterns.
 Some of the windows are decorated with translucent shells, which dissipate heat, ventilate and collect light well.
 The hall houses statues of Sakyamuni, Amitabha and Maitreya.

 Liuzu Hall

 The Liuzu Hall (六祖殿), meaning "Hall of the Sixth Patriarch", is located next to the Hair Burying Pagoda.
 It was first built during the reign of Emperor Zhenzong of the Northern Song dynasty to commemorate the eminent monk Huineng, Sixth Patriarch of Chan Buddhism.
 The current structure was last rebuilt in 1692 during the reign of Kangxi Emperor of the Qing dynasty.
 The hall enshrines a statue of the Sixth Patriarch Huineng.

 Tianwang Hall

-The Tianwang Hall (六祖殿), meaning "Hall of the Four Heavenly Kings", enshrines statues of the Four Heavenly Kings.
+The Tianwang Hall (天王殿), meaning "Hall of the Four Heavenly Kings", enshrines statues of the Four Heavenly Kings.
 The current structure dates back to the reign of the Jiaqing Emperor of the Qing dynasty.

 Qielan Hall

-The Qielan Hall (六祖殿), meaning "Hall of Sangharama" dates back to the Qing dynasty.
+The Qielan Hall (伽藍殿), meaning "Hall of Sangharama" dates back to the Qing dynasty.